BryanGaray99/omega-testing-mvp/README.md

 ## Troubleshooting

-- 404 at `/` in production start: ensure `npm run build:dist` was executed and `dist/frontend/index.html` exists.
 - Frontend not reachable in split mode on Windows: use `node bin/omega-testing.js split ...` (the server uses a dedicated script to avoid quoting issues).
 - Database path: the SQLite DB is created under the workspaces directory by default.